rodrigowue/rodrigowue/README.md

 **About Me**

-I am [Rodrigo](https://inf.ufrgs.br/~rnwuerdig/) - a Ph.D. student in microelectronics at UFRGS who loves to learn how everything works.
+I am [Rodrigo](https://inf.ufrgs.br/~rnwuerdig/) - a joint Ph.D. student in microelectronics at UFRGS and electrical engineering at KU Leuven who loves to learn how everything works.
 I consider myself a creative thinker who enjoys exploring diverse fields and sharing my ideas.
 Throughout my journey, I have gained valuable experience in academia and innovative startups.

 As an active member of the IEEE Circuits and Systems Society and the Electron Devices Society, I am committed to advancing the field of microelectronics.